Kyrobi/Cynagen/Wiki-Pages/Architech.md

 Architech's broadcast message when someone buys VIP:

 ![image](https://user-images.githubusercontent.com/20980266/77039481-05ac5100-6984-11ea-8967-5d4741c40f67.png)

+You can see that she did not even bother to change the message at all.

 Note: I don't have access to their command that gets fired when someone does get VIP to verify.
 But I'm just going to use her message as evidence.